AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-identities.md

 * [Web SDK extension installed in the tag property](install-web-sdk.md)
 * [Create data elements](create-data-elements.md)

->[!IMPORTANT]
->
->The [Experience Cloud ID Service extension](https://exchange.adobe.com/experiencecloud.details.100160.adobe-experience-cloud-id-launch-extension.html) is not needed when implementing Adobe Experience Platform Web SDK, as the ID Service functionality is built into Platform Web SDK.

 ## Experience Cloud ID

 The [Experience Cloud ID (ECID)](https://experienceleague.adobe.com/docs/experience-platform/identity/ecid.html?lang=en) is a shared identity namespace used across Adobe Experience Platform and Adobe Experience Cloud applications.
 ECID provides the foundation for customer identity and is the default identity for digital properties.
-This makes ECID the ideal identifier for tracking unauthenticated user behavior because it is always present.
+This makes ECID the ideal identifier for tracking unauthenticated user behavior because it is always present

 <!-- FYI I commented this out because it was breaking the build - Jack
 >[!TIP]